Henry Wirz: Controversy

 The Wirz controversy grew out of the questions remaining after his trial pertaining to guilt and responsibility for multiple deaths of prisoners of war in camps on both sides following suspension of the Dix-Hill Cartel prisoner exchange agreement in July 1863.

 The Grand Army of the Republic, the United Confederate Veterans, Sons of Confederate Veterans (SCV), and the United Daughters of the Confederacy (UDC), among others, evoked sad memories of Civil War prisoners portraying Wirz either a villain, or a martyr-hero, thus further contributing to the disputation.
-From 1899 to 1916, sixteen states erected monuments dedicated to the Camp Sumter's prisoners.
+From 1899 to 1916, sixteen states erected monuments dedicated to Camp Sumter's prisoners.
 In response, the United Daughters of the Confederacy initiated a construction of a monument honoring Henry Wirz in Andersonville, Georgia.
 Every year the UDC and SCV hold a memorial service at the monument.
 Until recently, SCV annually marched to Wirz's memorial in Andersonville along with supporters of a congressional pardon for him.
 The SCV posthumously awarded Wirz their Confederate Medal of Honor, created in 1977.

 During and after the trial Wirz was reviled in the court of public opinion as "The Demon of Andersonville".
 One controversy concerns a witness for the prosecution, Felix de la Baume, who was actually Felix Oesser, a deserter from the 7th New York Volunteers (Steuben) regiment.
 According to the National Park Service, de la Baume was definitely a prisoner at Andersonville and it is a myth that he was a key witness at the trial.

 After time passed, some writers suggested Wirz's tribunal was unjust, stating that "Wirz did not receive a fair trial.
 Nevertheless, he was found guilty and sentenced to death."
-In 1980, historian Morgan D. Peoples referred to Wirz as a "scapegoat."
+In 1980, one historian referred to Wirz as a "scapegoat."
 Wirz's conviction remains controversial.

 Despite the surrounding controversy, the Wirz trial was one of the nation's significant early war crimes tribunals, creating enduring moral and legal notions and established the precedent that certain wartime behavior is unacceptable, regardless if committed under the orders of superiors or on one's own.